 The airflow switching mechanism is just a gear with two holes in it.
 Pipes are connected to the gear from both sides.
 And depending on the position of the gear, the holes allow the air to flow through different pipe combinations while other pipes are blocked.
-It was the most simple design I could come up with and so far it works perfectly.
+It was the most simple design I could come up with and it worked perfectly.

 This is not driving the sponge balls in any way.
-I just thought it would be a good idea to shoot compressed air into the bubbles from time to time in order to loosen the balls a bit.
-I hoped that this would help to suck out also the very last balls from the bottom of the bubbles.
+I just thought it would be a good idea to shoot compressed air into the bubbles from time to time in order to loosen stuck balls a bit.
 But it didn’t help much.
-Surprisingly, the balls love to lock themselves in geometric FCC / HCP – structures, so tight that it becomes almost impossible to empty the bubbles.
+Surprisingly, the balls love to lock themselves in geometric FCC / HCP – structures, so tight that it becomes almost impossible to empty the bubbles completely.